-Why worry about cholesterol in children?
+Why worry about your kids’ cholesterol?
 Aren’t heart disease and stroke diseases of older persons?
 Wrong!
 You don’t get heart disease all of a sudden, even though the heart attack or stroke may be a surprise.
 Cardiovascular disease begins slowly, one cholesterol molecule at a time.
 Consider these facts:

 - The importance of controlling cholesterol in kids is supported by evidence from the Korean war era, when autopsies of soldiers in their late teens and early twenties revealed build-up of cholesterol-related plaque and narrowing of the arteries, even though on the surface these were healthy men.